Does HOSA need to be refrigerated after opening?

 Jacob is an avid advocate of HOSA on pizza, while Andy loves his HOSA with falafel.

 As an ingredient, any HOSA generally pairs wonderfully with other fermented or cultured foods such as cheese, sour cream, yogurt, or sauerkraut.
-They also complement soups and broths, oils and vinegar, and combined into marinades for meats.
+They also complement soups and broths, oils and vinegar, and combined into marinades for meats or as toppings for popcorn.

-Andy's favorite ingredient pairing is blue cheese and The Standard.
-Jacob is a fan of blended HOSA oil drizzled over popcorn.
+Andy's favorite ingredient pairing is blending traditional hummus with The Talisman.
+Jacob is a fan of blended HOSA and oil drizzled over popcorn.

 MOD OUR SAUCE!